NotMyWing/DiscordEmotes/README.md

        For example, `[your_folder/your_emote]`.
      * You can even chain emotes.
 Try `[your_emote, another_emote, third_emote]`!
      * You also can add a whitespace between emotes by typing `[emote,,emote]`.
+     * Did I mention flopping?
+Try adding ! before emote to flop it.
+For instance, `[!emote]`.

 Supported extensions are:
 - .jpeg